awslabs/graphstorm/docs/source/cli/model-training-inference/distributed/sagemaker.rst

 Launch embedding generation task
 ``````````````````````````````````
-Users can use the following command to launch a GraphStorm embedding generation job without generating predictions.
+Users can use the following example command to launch a GraphStorm embedding generation job in the ``ogbn-mag`` data without generating predictions.

 .. code:: bash
     python3 launch/launch_infer.py  \